zhw2590582/ArtPlayer/README.md

 import 'artplayer/dist/artplayer.css';
 ```

-Or umd builds are also available:
+Or umd builds are also available

 ```html
 <link rel="stylesheet" href="path/to/artplayer.css" />